Rock-a-Doodle: Development

 Plans for an animated version of the Chanticleer tale dated as far back as the early years of the Disney studios, where several of its artists were interested in combining elements of the story with those about an anthropomorphic fox named Reynard.
 Though character designs by Marc Davis survive, Walt Disney personally rejected the pitch in 1961, eventually passing on the project in favor of The Sword in the Stone.
 Eleven years later, Don Bluth, himself a former Disney animator, had begun pre-production on an fully animated film based on Chanticleer in 1982, before the release of The Secret of NIMH.
 In 1985, the film was mentioned as being in development limbo.
 Three years later, as a response to the success of the groundbreaking live-action animated film Who Framed Roger Rabbit, Bluth ultimately revived his proposal, intending to tell the rooster's story through live action and animation.
 Originally, the story's first and last scenes were to be shot in black and white, similar to 1939's The Wizard of Oz.
-The film's opening, which took place at a farm, had Edmond's mother reading the book The Story of Chanticleer to him.
+The film's opening, which took place on a farm, had Edmond's mother reading the book The Story of Chanticleer to him.
 Victor French, who had directed several episodes of Get Smart and Highway to Heaven, was set to direct these sequences, but terminal lung cancer forced him out of production.
-Bluth, who had never done anything in this field, took over from this point.
-However, very little of this footage made it in the final cut.
+Bluth, who had never done anything in this field, took over from this point, but very little of this footage made it in the final cut.

-In a 1990 magazine article, Don described the plot of the film thusly: "ROCK-A-DOODLE is a fantasy, something that we just made up.
-It's about a character named Chanticleer who thinks that when he crows the sun comes up.
-The truth is, it does; until one day into the farm yard comes another rooster who fights with Chanticleer and keeps him so busy that the sun, who has a habit of coming up every morning at that time, peeks its little head over the hill.
-Well, Chanticleer has not crowed and when he sees that the sun has come up without him, he's devastated.
-All the farm yard animals ridicule and laugh at him, so he walks away and says 'I'm nobody'.
-The sun becomes very upset after that and hides behind the clouds never to come out again.
-Meanwhile, the rooster goes away to the city and becomes a rock star, very reminiscent of Elvis Presley.
-The farm yard animals realize they're in trouble because the rains have come, the world's flooding, and there's no more sunshine.
-So they go to the city and try to bring Chanticleer home to crow".
-In the final film, however, it is never explained why the sun rises even though Chanticleer does not crow, despite how much the narration of the film tries to explain many things.